RochBlondiaux/minishell/README.md

 * unset with no options
 * env with no options or arguments

+## FIXES:
+* Find a way to kill sub processes on exit/on ctrl-c & ctrl-d
 * FIX cd command, it doesn't work properly, example:
 ```bash
 ➜ cd /var/www